OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Dealing with Jailbreak Detection

 Some apps attempt to detect whether the iOS device they're installed and running on is jailbroken.
 The reason for this is that jailbreaking deactivates some of iOS' default security mechanisms, leading to a less trustable environment.
-See also the test cases "Testing Jailbreak Detection" in "Testing Platform Interaction" and "Testing Resiliency Against Reverse Engineering".

-The core dilemma with this approach is that, by definition, jailbreaking causes the app's environment to be unreliable: The APIs used to test whether a device is jailbroken can be manipulated, and with code signing disabled, the jailbreak detection code can easily be patched out.
-It is therefore not a very effective way of impeding reverse engineers.
-Nevertheless, jailbreak detection can be useful in the context of a larger software protection scheme.
-We'll revisit this topic later.
+However, there are several ways to get around those checks - we'll introduce techniques for doing this in the chapters "Reverse Engineering and Tampering on iOS" and "Testing Anti-Reversing Defenses on iOS".

 ### Preparing the Test Environment